pascalcroteau/matrixset/README.md

 Many problems that `matrixset` can tackle could be solved via a `data.frame` and more specifically using the `tidyverse` suite.

-Two reasons for which you may want to use a `matrixset` instead are:
+Three reasons for which you may want to use a `matrixset` instead are:

 - object size.
 The `data.frame` needed to store the same information as a `matrixset` can be significantly bigger
+- You can store sparse matrices and other special matrices of package `Matrix`.
+This, among other advantages, can make the object size argument even more important.
 - You actually need a matrix format, for example for running a PCA.

 ## Installation